jingyu-xiang/blog/README.md

    update ms_article set view_count=100 where view_count={viewCount} and id={article.getId()}
    ```

+3. MySql highlights:
-3. used  junction tables to represent many-to-many relationships such as article-tag.
+   * used  junction tables to represent many-to-many relationships such as article-tag.
 Therefore, 1 tag can be associated with many articles and 1 article can be associated with many tags.

-4. applyed indexes on commonly-queried columns.
+   * applyed indexes on commonly-queried columns.